rajeshd2091/kubernetesmyths/docs/workload_myths/Kubernetes_automatically_roll_back_failed_deployment.md

+---
+sidebar_position: 6
+---
-# Myth: Kubernetes automatically roll back failed Deployment
+# Myth: Kubernetes Automatically Roll Back Failed Deployment
 A team deployed a new version of their application, expecting Kubernetes to roll it back automatically if something went wrong.
 Unfortunately, the deployment failed, but instead of rolling back, Kubernetes left it in a bad state.
 The team was surprised—wasn't Kubernetes supposed to handle this automatically?

 ### Why This Myth Exists?